Summoner-Network/.github/README.md

 <!-- **Tell the installer what to include.** You list which packages to pull from Summoner modules (repos built from the template).
 Each module contributes one or more packages under its `tooling/` directory.
 During install, those packages are merged under `summoner/…` so you import them uniformly. -->

-**Include an entire repository (all packages).** If you want to include every package under that repository’s `tooling/` directory, put the repository URL on its own line in `build.txt`.
+**Include an entire repository (all packages).** If you want to include every package under that repository's `tooling/` directory, put the repository URL on its own line in `build.txt`.

 <!-- **Include an entire module (all packages).** Put the repo URL on its own line.
 The installer will copy every package under that repo's `tooling/`. -->